imathis/stitch-plus/README.md

 # Get the path to the most recently written file (or nil)
 s.last_write #> javascripts/app-f1408932717b4b16eb97969d34961213.js

+# Return an array of files deleted by cleanup
+s.deleted

 # Return the array of javascripts to be compiled
 s.all_files